-Figure 9-1002bb—Sensing field format
+Figure 9-1002bb—Sensing field format (#5)

-The Invitation of Responder for Sensing subfield is set to 1 in a Probe Response frame to indicate the need for new sensing responders, and is set to 0 to indicate new sensing responders are not needed.
+The Responders Neededsubfield is set to 1 to indicate the need for new sensing responders, and is set to 0 to indicate new sensing responders are not needed.

-The BW subfield indicates the maximum bandwidth supported by the transmitter STA for the SI2SR/R2I NDP exchange as part of the non-TB sensing, or TB sensing exchange.
+The BW subfield indicates the maximum bandwidth supported by the transmitting STA for the SI2SR, SR2SR, or SR2SI(#5) NDP exchange as part of the non-TB or TB sensing measurement instances.
 The encoding of this subfield is given in Table 9-401t (BW subfield).